flokoe/bash-hackers-wiki/docs/scripting/nonportable.md

 ### Arithmetics

 Bash has a special compound command to do arithmetic without expansion.
 However, POSIX has no such command.
-In the table at the top, there\'s the `: $((MATH))` construct mentioned as possible alternative.
+In the table at the top, there's the `: $((MATH))` construct mentioned as possible alternative.
 Regarding the exit code, a 100% equivalent construct would be: